 Training Description

 Managing multiple coaching relationship can feel overwhelming new coaches as well as those who have several clients.
 This 90-minute training provides a practical roadmap to guide coaches through the entire engagement process.
-Participants will explore the four key phases of a coaching relationship a
+Participants will explore four key phases of a coaching relationship:

 Through discussion, real-life applications, and actionable strategies, attendees will gain confidence in establishing client relationships, fostering meaningful conversations, co-creating goals, and concluding engagements effectively.